indrabayu/indrabayu.github.io/blogposts/2017-06-02/README.md

 <li>Make sure the SMPD is run using "-d 3" on all VM instances.</li>

 <li>For the first testing, run MPIEXEC followed by the argument "-d 3" before all other arguments such as "-host" or "-hosts".
 If this runs well, next time you can switch it to "-d 0" (on SMPD & MPIEXEC) so the output is purely from your kernel ("AppNameOfMPI"), and you won't see any information from SMPD when running the MPIEXEC.</li>

+<li>To automate the SMPD, put the shortcut to SMPD at this folder "shell:startup" (open the folder using RUN).
+For Windows Server 2008, this is at "C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
+Right click at the shortcut, go to "Settings" tab, and append this at the end of the "Target" text box: " -d 0".
+Change the value of "Run" dropdownlist to "Minimized".
+Click the "Advanced" button, and tick the "Run as administrator".
+Good!
+Now each time you login to Windows, the SMPD will run automatically.
+You can recheck this from MSCONFIG; make sure it's ticked.</li>
 </ol>

 # Images